ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 |                 | parallelBaseline         | 3D parallel baseline grid                    | meter    |
 |                 | perpendicularBaseline    | 3D perpendicular baseline grid               | meter    |

-Layers in a standard ARIA-S1-GUNW netCDF file.

 ### Ionospheric Correction Layers

 Although the ionospheric effects for C-band SAR are only about one-sixteenth of those at L-band, the measurement accuracy of Sentinel-1 C-band SAR data can still be degraded by long-wavelength ionospheric signals.
 Utilizing the [range-split spectrum methodology](https://doi.org/10.1109/TGRS.2019.2908494){target=_blank} available within ISCE2, ARIA-S1-GUNW products include ionospheric correction layers for both the reference and secondary input data.

 ### Solid Earth Tides Correction Layers

 [Solid Earth tides](https://doi.org/10.1109/TGRS.2022.3168509){target=_blank} (SET) are periodic deformations of the Earth's crust caused by gravitational forces from the Moon and Sun, resulting in surface displacements of up to several centimeters.
-Correcting for SET in InSAR is crucial to prevent these predictable, cyclic motions from being misinterpreted as real ground deformation, ensuring accurate long-term displacement measurements.
+Correcting for SET in InSAR is crucial to prevent these predictable, cyclic motions from being misinterpreted as real ground deformation.
 ARIA-S1-GUNW products include an SET correction layer for both the reference and secondary input data that are created using the [PySolid](https://github.com/insarlab/PySolid?tab=readme-ov-file){target=_blank} python package.

 ### Tropospheric Delay Correction Layers

 Tropospheric delay correction is essential for many InSAR applications because atmospheric variations in temperature, pressure, and humidity can distort phase measurements, mimicking ground deformation and reducing accuracy.
 ARIA-S1-GUNW products for both the continental U.S. and Alaska also contain a tropospheric delay correction layer that is produced via the Raytracing Atmospheric Delay Estimation for RADAR ([RAiDER](https://github.com/dbekaert/RAiDER){target=_blank}) Python package.

-RAiDER uses the NOAA High-Resolution Rapid Refresh []((https://rapidrefresh.noaa.gov/hrrr/)){target=\_blank} weather model to calculate the tropospheric delay correction at a spatial resolution of approximately 3 km.
+RAiDER uses the [NOAA High-Resolution Rapid Refresh](https://rapidrefresh.noaa.gov/hrrr/){target=blank} weather model to calculate the tropospheric delay correction at a spatial resolution of approximately 3 km.
 If the HRRR weather model is not available for a location of interest, (e.g. outside of the continental U.S. and Alaska) the tropospheric delay correction layer will not be included in the ARIA-S1-GUNW product.
 The wet and hydrostatic tropospheric delay correction are provided for both the reference and secondary input data.

 {% endblock %}